-155. Regulation 55C specifies that a PCBU must manage psychosocial risks, as defined in regulation 55B, in accordance with Part 3.1.
+- 150. Regulation 55C specifies that a PCBU must manage psychosocial risks, as defined in regulation 55B, in accordance with Part 3.1 and implement the control measures required by regulation 55D.
 However, regulation 36 (which refers to the hierarchy of control measures) does not apply.
 Some hazards (e.g. remote or isolated work) may create both physical and psychosocial risks.
-Where Part 3.1 of the Regulations (including regulation 36) otherwise applies, such as the obligation on a PCBU under regulation 48 to manage risks associated with remote or isolated work, this will require the PCBU to continue to apply the hierarchy of control in managing those risks to their workers' health and safety.
+Where Part 3.1 of the Regulations (including regulation 36) otherwise applies, such as the obligation on a PCBU under regulation 48 to manage risks associated with remote or isolated work, this will require the PCBU to continue to apply the hierarchy of control in managing those risks to their workers' health and safety. - 151.
+The regulation 9 note at the foot of regulation 55C means that for a PCBU to comply with section 19 (primary duty of care), the PCBU must comply with regulation 55C (including implementing the control measures required by regulation 55D).
+Regulation 9 explains the effect of a note linking a regulation to health and safety duties in the Act (see paragraph 9 above).

-- 156. Regulation 55D sets out requirements for implementing control measures for psychosocial risks. - 157.
-Sub-regulation 55D(1) requires a PCBU to implement control measures that eliminate psychosocial risks, so far as is reasonably practicable, and if it is not reasonably practicable to eliminate the psychosocial risks, to minimise the risk so far as is reasonably practicable. - 158.
+- 152. Regulation 55D sets out requirements for implementing control measures for psychosocial risks. - 153.
+Sub-regulation 55D(1) requires a PCBU to implement control measures that eliminate psychosocial risks, so far as is reasonably practicable, and if it is not reasonably practicable to eliminate the psychosocial risks, to minimise the risk so far as is reasonably practicable. - 154.
 Sub-regulation 55D(2) provides that in determining the control measures to implement, the person must have regard to all relevant matters, and sets out a list of relevant matters which must be considered including: - the duration, frequency and severity of the exposure of workers and other persons to the psychosocial hazards - this recognises the risk of harm, and the potential severity of any subsequent injury or illness, increases with the frequency, duration and severity of exposure to psychosocial hazards and assists PCBUs to assess psychosocial risk and therefore identify what control measures are reasonably practicable